 What is A?

 The article ‘a’ is used for a singular common noun.
-The use of the article ‘a’ depends on the word that follows after it.
+The use of the article ‘a’ depends on the word that follows it.
 It is essential to note the sound or pronunciation of the word.

-Words that start with a consonant or sound like a word starting with a consonant, have the article ‘a’ before them.
+Words that start with a consonant or sound like a word starting with a consonant have the article ‘a’ before them.

 The consonants in the English Language are ‘b, c, d, f, g, h, j, k, l, m, n, p, q, r, s, t, v, w, x, y, z’.
 Any word that starts with these alphabets can have the article ‘a’ before it.